aryansalunke/SIEM_Lab/README.md

 # Wazuh Home Lab - SIEM and File Integrity Monitoring
 Welcome!
 This guide walks you through setting up a basic Security Information and Event Management (SIEM) system for learning and experimentation using **Wazuh**.
-This project was inspired by a fantastic guide by Royden Rebello (The Social Dork) and his companion YouTube video, which I highly recommend following along with for a complete walkthrough.

 My setup includes a Wazuh manager, a Windows agent, and the configuration for file integrity monitoring.